WORKING IN THE TRADES: HVAC LICENSING

 HVAC engineer

 An HVAC engineer plans and coordinates every part of a heating and cooling system installation.
 They conduct performance evaluations on existing systems, recommend improvements to increase overall efficiency, and design entire systems for a new project (both commercial and residential).
-An HVAC engineer falls under the purview of mechanical engineering, which works closely with all the other trades involved with construction.

 HVAC installer